Grokzen/pykwalify/docs/Validation Rules.md

 ## required or req

-Value is required when true (Default is false).
+Value is required when true (default is false).
 If the key is not present a validation error will be raised.

 Example: